josephWoodland/Mixed-Origin-MS4/README.md

 CSS - CSS has been used to style some HTML elements.

-jQuery - jQuery language has been used to create front end interactivity of some HTML elements from Materialize CSS.
+JQuery - jQuery language has been used to create front end interactivity of some HTML elements from Materialize CSS.

 JavaScript - I have used custom JS to add to the interactivity of DOM elements.